Security Testing in Continuous Integration with VAddy

 There you have it!
 Performing all the steps above should be enough for the correct execution of the scan from Travis-CI.

-Have you used VAddy before?
+Have you used VAddy before for security tests in continuous integration?